hit-mse/SoftwareReuse/README.md

 ## Requirements
 * MongoDB
 * NPM
+* Node.js

 ## Installation
-1. run "npm install" from the root directory.
+1. run "npm install" from the root directory. // installs all the dependencies

 ## Start
 1. Start mongoDB.